Teflon™ PTFE & Non-Stick Coatings

 What forms are available for PTFE Non-stick coatings?

-Teflon™ non-stick industrial coatings are available in both liquid and powder.
+Teflon™ non-stick industrial PTFE coatings are available in both liquid and powder forms for Licensed Industrial Applicators such as Orion to apply.

 How can you use PTFE Non-stick coating?

-The versatility of PTFE coatings allow almost unlimited application to a wide variety of parts sizes and configurations, always adding value far beyond the inherent nonstick qualities.
-Versatility unmatched by any other engineered material.
+The versatility of PTFE Teflon™ coatings allow almost unlimited application to a wide variety of parts sizes and configurations, always adding value far beyond the inherent nonstick qualities.
+Versatility is unmatched by any other engineered coating material.

-Industrial Teflon™ coatings spray on like paint and bake to a tough, inert finish.
-Over the years, technology has extended the family of non-stick coatings to ensure a finish with the ideal combination of properties to meet most design needs.
+Industrial Teflon™ PTFE coatings are applied via Orion’s manual or automated spray or dip coating lines, then cured in high temperature ovens to form a tough, inert finish.
+Over the years, technology has expanded the variety of non-stick coatings to ensure a finish with the ideal combination of properties to meet most product design performance needs.

 How in demand are PTFE Non-stick coatings in the US?